abhishek-ws/abhishek-ws/README.md

 - 👋 Hi, I’m Abhishek Mishra
-- 👀 I’m work on building awesome web applications using React JS
+- 👀 I work on building awesome web applications using React JS

 - 📫 How to reach me :-
     - Email : abhishek@wednesday.is